China’s foreign minister starts Pacific tour in the Solomons

 WELLINGTON, New Zealand >> China’s Foreign Minister Wang Yi and a 20-strong delegation arrived in the Solomon Islands Thursday at the start of an eight-nation tour that comes amid growing concerns about Beijing’s military and financial ambitions in the South Pacific region.

+China says the trip builds on a long history of friendly relations between Beijing and the island nations.

-Australia was scrambling to counter the move by sending its own Foreign Minister Penny Wong to Fiji to shore up support in the Pacific.
-Wong has been on the job just five days following an Australian election and had just arrived back Wednesday night from a meeting in Tokyo.
+But Australia scrambled to counter the move by sending its own Foreign Minister Penny Wong to Fiji to shore up support in the Pacific.
+Wong had been on the job just five days following an Australian election and had just arrived back Wednesday night from a meeting in Tokyo.

-“We need to respond to this because this is China seeking to increase its influence in the region of the world where Australia has been the security partner of choice since the Second World War,” Australian Prime Minister Anthony Albanese told the Australian Broadcasting Corp.
+In Fiji, Wong said it was up to each island nation to decide what partnerships they formed and what agreements they signed, but urged them to consider the benefits of sticking with Australia.

+“Australia will be a partner that doesn’t come with strings attached nor imposing unsustainable financial burdens,” Wong said.
+“We are a partner that won’t erode Pacific priorities or Pacific institutions.”

-Meanwhile, the Media Association of Solomon Islands was calling on its members to boycott a news conference being held in the capital, Honiara, by Wang and his counterpart from the Solomon Islands, Jeremiah Manele.
+Meanwhile, the Media Association of Solomon Islands called on its members to boycott a news conference in the capital, Honiara, held by Wang and his counterpart from the Solomon Islands, Jeremiah Manele, following a meeting between the pair.

 That’s because only selected media were invited to the event, and the schedule allowed for just a single question to be asked of Wang by China’s state-owned broadcaster CCTV.